 - 1. Unpack your roll, being careful not to cut the membrane. - 2.
 Unroll the membrane over the roof area, being sure the tabs are on the underside.
 Roof area to be free of all debris. - 3.
 Maneuver and/or shift the membrane so it fits squarely over the roof area, allowing equal amounts of membrane to overhang at least 6" on the edges of the roof.
 If windy conditions are present, use concrete blocks, tires, lumber, etc., around the perimeter to keep the wind from lifting the membrane. - 4.
 Once the membrane is centered on the roof, either fold or roll the membrane back towards the center of the roof so the underside tabs are exposed.
 The roll or fold must be parallel to the factory seam and tab. - 5.
 When you reach the tab going in the opposite direction, stop rolling or folding. - 6.
 Now begin to roll or fold the roll back until a tab is exposed. - 7.
-The tab should be flat on the roof deck. - Install the 2" Flat head plates along the fastening tab using the 1" Philips screws, keeping them spaced 12" O.C. - 9.
+The tab should be flat on the roof deck. - 8.
+Install the 2" Truss plates along the fastening tab using the Black Philips screws, keeping them spaced 12" O.C.
+Ensure you are not screwing directly over a ceiling panel seam- stay 6" away. - 9.
 Continue to roll the membrane until the next tab is exposed and in place, ready for fastening. - 10.
 Pull this tab tightly to reduce any wrinkle that may occur.
 Once pulled tight, hold in position until secured with a couple of fasteners. - 11.
 In a similar manner install the fasteners along the tab 12" O.C. - 12.
 Continue steps 10 & 11 until you reach the last tab. - 13.
 For large roof surfaces repeat the same process with another roll, only starting at the other end of the roof, following the same procedures and staggering the seams at about 27" O.C.
 See Fig. 10. - 14.
 You should have at least six inches of membrane overhanging the edge of the roof.
 Holding this overhang tight, down over the edge, install the termination bar at least 5" below the horizontal roof.
 If the term bar has a caulking lip, have the lip on the upside. - 15.
-Fasten the term bar 8-12" O.C, using fasteners with neoprene washers. - 16.
+Fasten the term bar using the pilot holes with the Black Philips head screws. - 16.
 After all term bars are attached, trim excess membrane that is exposed under the term bar with a sharp knife, using the bottom edge of the bar as a cutting guide. - 17.
 Now caulk the top edge of the term bar with the caulking provided.
 Your roof should now be completed.

-NOTES:
+IMPORTANT:

-- 1. Keep sharp objects off the roof, such as nails, screws, etc. Someone stepping on them could puncture the membrane. - 2.
+- Keep sharp objects off the roof, such as nails, screws, etc. Someone stepping on them could puncture the membrane. - 2.
 Caution!
 The membrane is very slippery when wet. - 3.
 Any puncture or holes that may occur during installation can be temporarily repaired with duct tape or caulking.
 A final repair must be done using a heat gun.